-Business Phone Providers
+Canada’s Best Business VoIP Phone Providers

-For over a century now we could have picked up a telephone receiver and heard dial tone.
+For over a century now we could have picked up a telephone receiver and heard the dial tone.
 The new reach across our nation and around the world enabled Canadian businesses to connect, compete and have an international presence.
 Competition for Long Distance loyalty drove prices down among Incumbent and Competitive Telcos who made large investments with the promise of improved quality & value delivered.
-By the end of the 1900’s most jobs were not in factories and farms as we had a ‘Services’ oriented economy which meant head offices and remote branches that desired a telephone set on each desk.
-That was how our work was coming to us and we relied on it to give status, complete tasks, make sales and communicate faster than Canada Post.
-Many Canadian companies capitalized Private Branch Exchanges (PBX) to amalgamate multiple internal lines into a voice trunks connected to the Telco’s backbone.
-These systems required capital, space, power and an internal administrator with some expertise to operate it all.
+By the end of the 1900s, most jobs were not in factories and farms as we had a ‘Services’ oriented economy which meant head offices and remote branches that desired a telephone set on each desk.
+That was how our work was coming to us and we relied on it to give status, complete tasks, make sales, and communicate faster than Canada Post.
+Many Canadian companies capitalized on Private Branch Exchanges (PBX) to amalgamate multiple internal lines into voice trunks connected to the Telco’s backbone.
+These systems required capital, space, power, and an internal administrator with some expertise to operate it all.

 As the adoption of desktop email shrunk our communications barriers, the internet became more reliable and capacity grew exponentially.
 The computer now complimented the telephone desk set but did not fully replace the voice as the method on how we assigned and completed our work.
-In fact the adoption of IP communications facilitated the internally hosted PBX to move from analogue to digital transmissions with the elimination of expensive trunks and provided us with smarter desktop phones.
+In fact, the adoption of IP communications facilitated the internally hosted PBX to move from analog to digital transmissions with the elimination of expensive trunks and provided us with smarter desktop phones.
 SIP Trunking was the result of large telecoms adjusting to technology that enabled more value and innovation.
 This evolution continued as the landline phone service providers offered a new hosted PBX from the station.
 This choice satisfied the main goal of an economical & smart business phone at the edges.
-Then IP PBX technology further evolved with multiple credible entrants manufactured their own versions of the IP PBX and the feature rich VoIP Business phones that could be bought outright or leased to the enterprise.
+Then IP PBX technology further evolved with multiple credible entrants manufactured their own versions of the IP PBX and the feature-rich VoIP Business phones that could be bought outright or leased to the enterprise.

-How to Choose the Right Business Phone Provider
+Choose the Right Business Phone Provider

 - How many of these Bells & Whistles will your business really use?
-Advanced VoIP PBX features are often used to close the sale when the basics are covered and price is a factor.
-As the decision maker you should evaluate if the advanced features are going to be consumed only by the technology ‘power users’ or is wide adoption plan that may lead to training.
+Advanced VoIP PBX features are often used to close the sale when the basics are covered and the price is a factor.
+As the decision-maker, you should evaluate if the advanced features are going to be consumed only by the technology ‘power users’ or is a wide adoption plan that may lead to training.
 While ‘voicemail to email’ conversions on missed calls is nice to have, some cloud PBX platforms have further integrated with security platforms or Salesforce.com (as examples) for mobile road warriors and stationary order takers.
-Evaluate the extent of eventual use of each advanced feature as they may become tomorrow’s table stakes and eventually be included free of charge.
+Evaluate the extent of the eventual use of each advanced feature as they may become tomorrow’s table stakes and eventually be included free of charge.

 - Are your business practices mobile?
 Most employees have a personal cell phone and perhaps a secondary business mobile phone.
 Enterprises must come to grips with the realities of BYOD mobile devices as most will want to carry only one.
-The user expectation is that the features of the IP PBX be supported seamlessly whether on the laptop, desktop, tablet or mobile phone.
-Some hosted IP PBX services providers fully support Android and Apple iOS.
+The user expectation is that the features of the IP PBX be supported seamlessly whether on the laptop, desktop, tablet, or mobile phone.
+Some hosted IP PBX service providers fully support Android and Apple iOS.